nefarius/BthPS3/Research/README.md

-# Bluetooth Filter Driver for DS3-compatibility - research notes - ViGEm Forums
+# Bluetooth Filter Driver for DS3-compatibility - research notes

 Archived copy of the research blog hosted on the now defunct ViGEm Community forums.